magneticio/vamp/docs/content/guides/splitting-services.md

 ```
 {{% /copyable %}}

-Deploy this blueprint to the `/api/v1/deployments` endpoint with a `POST` request.
-Again, don't forget to set the header `Content-Type: application/x-yaml`.

-Checking out the new topology in your browser (on port 9060 this time) should yield something similar to:
+Deploy this blueprint using either the UI or a REST call and when deployed check out the new topology in your browser (on port 9060 this time) should yield something similar to:

 ![](/img/screenshots/services_2backends.png)